gempy-project/gempy/docs/source/installation.rst

     ``$ conda install gdal``

-**Note**\ :
+**Note** :b

 * some other packages required by aesara are already included in Anaconda: numpy, scipy, mkl-service, nose, and sphinx.
 * ``pydot-ng`` (suggested on aesara web site) yields a lot of errors, therefore we dropped this.
   It is needed to handle large picture for gif/images and probably it is not needed by GemPy.
 * Trying to install all the packages in one go does not work, as well as doing the same in  Anaconda Navigator, or installing an older Anaconda release with Python 3.5 (Anaconda3 4.2.0) as indicated in some tutorial on aesara.

 MacOS installation guide (May 2020)